Hall Bartlett: 1970s

 However, the release of Jonathan Livingston Seagull was plagued by lawsuits.
-Bach sued Paramount Pictures before the film's release for having too many discrepancies between the film and the book.
-The judge ordered the studio to make some rewrites before it was released.
-Bartlett had allegedly violated a term in his contract with Bach which stated that no changes could be made to the film's adaptation without Bach's consent.
-Neil Diamond, who wrote the songs featured on the film's soundtrack, also sued the studio for cutting too much of his music from the film.
-The movie was a flop.
+Bach, who had written the initial adapted screenplay, sued Paramount Pictures before the film's release, arguing that the film no longer resembled his script.
+Bartlett had allegedly violated a term in his contract with Bach which stated that no changes could be made to the film's adaptation without Bach's approval.
+Associate Producer Leslie Parrish was appointed to be a mediator between Bach and Bartlett, but the mediation failed.
+The judge ordered the studio to make some re-edits before it was released.
+Bach eventually had his name removed from the screenwriting credits.

+Neil Diamond sued Bartlett for cutting much of his music from the film.
+Diamond was also upset when music composer Lee Holdridge wanted to share credit with him.
+Bartlett was ordered to reinstate the five minutes of Diamond's music score and three of his songs, "Anthem", "Prologue" and "Dear Father", and that the onscreen credits were to state "Music and songs by Neil Diamond", "Background score composed and adapted by Neil Diamond and Lee Holdridge" and "Music supervision by Tom Catalano".

 The Children of Sanchez (1978) was written for the screen by Cesare Zavattini based on Oscar Lewis's book of the same title, a classic study of a Mexican family played by Anthony Quinn, Dolores del Río, and Lupita Ferrer (Bartlett's then-wife at the time).
 This film is better known for its Grammy award-winning musical score by Chuck Mangione.
 The film was entered into the 11th Moscow International Film Festival.
 However, like many of Bartlett's later films, the film received only a limited release, and was a box office failure.